Penn & Teller Make Last-Minute Show Cancellation Due To Back Problems

 — Wonderwall (@Wonderwall) July 1, 2018

-Forty years of things like hanging upside down in straight jackets and climbing around on stage takes its toll!
+Forty years of things like hanging upside down in straight jackets and climbing around on stage takes its toll.
 Teller has had problems with his back for a while and had back surgery already scheduled, but is now planning to have it sooner than previously planned.
 He promised they would return on August 18 “with a spring in our step” and that they wait would be worth it because the show would include some new material soon after his return.
 Penn chimed in his agreement saying that would be “back and bad” in August.

-Their website says that Penn and Teller have won the award for “Las Vegas Magicians of the Year” eight times.
+Their website says that Penn & Teller have won the award for “Las Vegas Magicians of the Year” eight times.
 They also have the longest-running show at The Rio All-Suite Hotel & Casino, have clocked 15 years at that venue.
-They also have the longest-running series on Showtime, Penn & Teller: BS, and have receive 13 Emmy nominations for the show.
+They also have the longest-running series on Showtime, Penn & Teller: BS, and have received 13 Emmy nominations for the show.
 That show is more than magic.
-It takes a look at some popular but fake topics like alien abduction and psychics.
-The duo currently hosts a show on CW titled Penn & Teller: Fool Us that features performers who are rising in the world of magic.
-They try to fool Penn & Teller for a chance to perform in their Las Vegas show.
+It takes a look at some popular, but fake topics like alien abduction and psychics.
+The duo currently hosts a show on The CW titled Penn & Teller: Fool Us that features performers who are rising in the world of magic.
+They try to fool Penn and Teller for a chance to perform in their Las Vegas show.